-Missing out on sleep not only leaves you feeling tired, but it can skin problems, too.
-Not getting enough sleep raises your cortisol (the ‘stress hormone’) levels, which makes you feel cranky and leads to breakouts.
+Missing out on sleep not only leaves you feeling tired, but it could cause skin problems, too.
+Not getting enough sleep raises your cortisol (the ‘stress hormone’) levels, which makes you feel cranky and potentially lead to breakouts.
 Struggle to snooze?
 Try our Mindfulness Techniques to help you sleep.

 6. Do you need to be more gentle when cleansing?

 If your skin feels tight or inflamed after cleansing, you could be using products that are too harsh for your skin type.
 Try switching to a gentle cleansing routine, designed for sensitive skin, and you could notice an improvement.

 7. Are you addicted to your phone?
 (Probs).

 There’s nothing wrong with chatting on your mobile for hours – as long as you clean the screen regularly.
 Using an antibacterial wipe once a week helps prevent breakouts on your cheeks, where you hold your phone.